hibaasim/alx-low_level_programming/README.md

-This project is about preprocessing
+This is the low level programming directory for C language.